dmsoares/my-monad-tutorial/monad-tutorial.md

 In JavaScript, for example, `flatMap` is already implemented for arrays, but nothing prevents us from writing our own _flatMaps_ for other types (or classes, more appropriately) we create.
 If we do, we can call them `bind`, as `(>>=)` is called in Haskell.
 By the way, in the playground that we created above, what happens when one of the computations in a sequence fails?
 Does it get ignored?
 Do they all fail?

 Just as a final word, don't be stuck into thinking monads only exist to handle failure.
-Many kinds of monads exist and more can be created, another notable one being the State monad, for avoiding shared mutable state by allowing composition of functions of the type `State -> (Value, State)`.
+Many kinds of monads exist and more can be created, another notable one being the State monad, for avoiding shared mutable state by allowing composition of functions of the type `Value -> State -> (Value, State)`.

 In the end, I hope I have gotten **monads** at least partially right.
 A lot in my examples and explanation is simplified, both because I lack the knowledge to do better and also because I chose not to overwhelm.
 This is perhaps the advantage of writing a tutorial so close in time to my own 'aha!' moment, even though I already had the intuition for how to use them.
 Nothing like trying to explain in order to learn.